 When John picked up his ten copies of the test pressing of ECHOES FROM RUDOLPH’S he gave me one and we sat at his dining room table at 3900 Carol Court while he wrote the titles on the blank label.
 I still have the test pressing in my collection.
 When the record came out it has a photo I took of John playing at the Century City Playhouse on the cover.
 ECHOES came out in an edition of 550 copies.

+I’m only guessing but I’d say that James Newton’s FLUTE MUSIC also came out in an edition of 500 copies, it’s very rare.
 A little Los Angeles history: Los Angeles is such a working class 40-hour-work-week Monday through Friday kind of town that Sunday afternoons in the 1960s and 1970s traditionally were for winding the weekend down with a little jazz before hitting the time clock on Monday.
 Rudolph’s was at 50th & Crenshaw and Rudolph was Rudolph Porter the bassoonist who lived in the back and kept the front rooms of this modest house for recitals and small concerts.
 Arbor entryway with wine & cheese on a table inside the front door, 25 folding chairs, a sideroom to be used as the green room, a slightly raised stage.
 The John Carter Trio reigned there from circa 1974-1976 (exact dates are in my archive at UCLA) with Bobby Bradford not an infrequent guest, and James Newton would pop in occasionally to sit in, and Mark Dresser would drive up from San Diego, or bassist Eric Ajaye would show.
 Even Burt Lancaster was in the audience one Sunday, wearing his sailor’s cap!
 Not many white folks showed up at these concerts, it was a little dicey to be there if you were white in those years.

 This was a period of John Carter and Bobby Bradford’s musical life that went largely undocumented.
 John was a multi-woodwinds master, having learned them all at several conservatories in the hopes of joining the Los Angeles studios (but that was not to be, and is another story).
 I can only speak with exactitude about the years I was on the set, having met Bobby & John in 1974, but by then John was playing exclusively soprano saxophone and clarinet, and we were treated to long coruscating involved soprano solos that dug deep into the well.
 He treated these afternoons as performances and not workshops for his work, everything was very formal with John, even if there was only 8 people in the house, but that’s not to say he wasn’t beyond making asides to the audience and joking around.
 He still maintained a professional demeanor.
 Those of us in his presence learned a lot.